QueenieCplusplus/IAP/README.md

 * tips & attentions:

 vesrion 2 program has been changed to retrieve the user information that IAP provides in request headers, and the template now displays that data.
+X-Goog-Authenticated-User- headers are provided by IAP.

         // in main.py in 2-HelloUser
         user_email = request.headers.get('X-Goog-Authenticated-User-Email')